ISO 15118: Plug & Charge

-The user-convenient and secure Plug & Charge feature that envisioned with ISO 15118 enables an electric vehicle to automatically identify and authorize itself to a compatible charging station on behalf of the driver, to receive energy for recharging its battery.
-The only action required by the driver is to plug the charging cable into the EV and/or charging station.
-The car and the charger identify themselves to each other by exchanging certificates which were provided beforehand via a certificate pool to facilitate payment.
+The user-convenient and secure Plug & Charge feature envisioned with ISO 15118 enables an electric vehicle to automatically identify and authorize itself to a compatible charging station on behalf of the driver, to receive energy for recharging its battery.
+The only action required by the driver is to plug the charging cable into the EV and/or charging station, because the car and the charger identify themselves to each other by exchanging certificates which were provided beforehand via a certificate pool to facilitate payment.
 An open test system was started in November 2021.
 The proposed standard can be used for both wired (AC and DC charging) and wireless charging for electric vehicles.

-Some EV cars support the Plug & Charge standard, including the model year 2021 Porsche Taycan, Mercedes-Benz EQS, Lucid Air, Ford Mustang Mach-E, and the Rivian R1T.
+Some EV cars support the Plug & Charge standard, including the model year 2021 Porsche Taycan, Mercedes-Benz EQS, Lucid Air, and Ford Mustang Mach-E. Model year 2024 support includes BMW i4, i5, i7, iX, Ioniq 5(2025) and Hyundai Ioniq 6.

 Other electric vehicles could possibly be updated to support the standard, including the Volkswagen ID.4.
 Some cars need hardware updates.

-All Tesla vehicles since 2012 (before the release of ISO 15118-2 in 2014) have a proprietary version of plug & charge.
+All Tesla vehicles since 2012 (before the release of ISO 15118-2 in 2014) have a proprietary version of Plug & Charge.
 Other proprietary solutions exist, such as those developed by Paua.

-Besides Tesla, alternatives to Plug & Charge exist including "AutoCharge" based on DIN Spec 70121 (Combined Charging System - CCS) using the car's fixed MAC address which is not a secure mechanism, however companies like the Volkswagen Group cars do not have a fixed MAC address and cannot use AutoCharge.
+Besides Tesla, alternatives to Plug & Charge exist including "AutoCharge" based on DIN Spec 70121 (Combined Charging System - CCS) using the car's fixed MAC address.
+For the end-user, the functionality is similar but tied to the specific operator and their charging rates.
+Autocharge has been used for many years i.e. at the charging stations of Fastned.
+In the market, Autocharge is considered a less secure mechanism than Plug & Charge because the missing certificate chain.
+Cars from the Volkswagen Group even have had a software update to 'break' this functionality.
+While Autocharge worked flawlessly at the launch of the ID.3 model, Volkswagen switched to variable MAC addresses and therefore these cars cannot be used anymore to enable AutoCharge.
+Some say this is for commercial reasons because the Volkswagen Group heavily invested in Plug & Charge.
+If Autocharge would become a big success then the need for the development of Plug&Charge would be minimized.